aisingapore/PeekingDuck/CONTRIBUTING.md

     ```
     from peekingduck.pipeline.nodes.node import AbstractNode
     ```
-- Each code file should have a copyright and license header (if using VS Code, you could use this [extension](https://marketplace.visualstudio.com/items?itemName=minherz.copyright-inserter) instead of copy and pasting the text below):
+- Each code file should have a copyright and Apache License header (if using VS Code, you could use this [extension](https://marketplace.visualstudio.com/items?itemName=minherz.copyright-inserter) instead of copy and pasting the text below):

     ```
     Copyright 2021 AI Singapore